ProgrammingRainbow/Archlinux/README.md

 <br/><br/>
 ## Connect with SSH
 ### Set a root password
+A password is need to use ssh.
 ```
 passwd
 ```
-### Get host ip address
+### Get host IP Address
 ```
 ip a
 ```
 ### Connect from guest machine
-Using the ip address above as IP on the guest system that is on the same network.
+Using the ip address above as IP.
+It will prompt you for the password.
 ```
 ssh root@IP
 ```